 6. Pupford Freeze Dried Beef Liver Training Treats

-- Mess-free freeze-dried texture keeps hands and pockets clean
+- Mess-free texture keeps hands and treat bags clean

 - Minimal ingredient list